 This is me and my little pal Alfie - the smile says it all.

-I am married to Judy, we enjoy life together and have three grown up children and one grand child Oliver Thomas born March 2014.
+I am happily married to Judy, we enjoy our life together in Spain and have three grown up children and two grand children, Oliver Thomas born March 2014 and Lacey Joy born March 2015.